 Step 6: Automate to Break Constraints

 Every organization will have a different orientation from an automation standpoint.
-Automation technology is key in DevOps when it comes to automating workflows and manual processes and connecting disparate systems —however, many successful DevOps initiatives reap their major benefits by off starting small.
+Automation technology is key in DevOps initiatives when it comes to automating workflows and manual processes and connecting disparate systems — however, many successful DevOps initiatives reap their major benefits by starting small.

 Gartner reports that automation allows DevOps processes to scale and apply to larger production-oriented environments.
 Gartner’s guidance suggests that organizations should look at the greatest limiting constraint or pain point.
 Because automation improves outcomes by reducing manual intervention and therefore removing human error, activities become consistently repeatable.
-Make sure to look for an automation solution that can automate DevOps processes —as many tools are not DevOps friendly.
+Make sure to look for an automation solution that can automate DevOps processes — as many aren’t designed for DevOps tools.